Dealer Licensing in South Dakota

 - An adjoining area large enough to display at least 5 vehicles.

+For more information see the South Dakota Dealer Requirements Guide.
 Once your dealership passes inspection, you’ll receive your South Dakota dealer license.

 Renewing Your SD Dealer License